 If you are a disabled veteran, you are also eligible for Social Security Disability benefits.
 For more information, see our article on getting Social Security and veterans disability at the same time.

 Depending on when you served and how long you have been out of the service, you may be eligible for education and training benefits under the Post-9/11 GI Bill or the Montgomery GI Bill.
 For more information, see VA Education and Training on the VA's website or call 888-GI-BILL-1 (888-442-4551).

 The VA provides home loan guarantees to help eligible veterans to:

 The VA also offers various life insurance benefits.
-For example, Service-Disabled Veterans’ Insurance for up to $10,000 is available to you if you were discharged under other than dishonorable conditions, depending on the overall state of your health.
+For example, Service-Disabled Veterans' Insurance for up to $10,000 is available to you if you were discharged under other than dishonorable conditions, depending on the overall state of your health.
 You must apply within two years from the date you receive service-connection for a disability.
-If you are totally disabled, you can receive supplemental coverage up to $30,000.
+If you are totally disabled, you can receive supplemental coverage for up to $30,000.

 Veterans' Mortgage Life Insurance is available to severely disabled vets who have been approved for a Specially Adapted Housing Grant (SAH).
 These grants are available to disabled veterans who require modifications to their homes due to the severity of their disabilities.
 Mortgage Life Insurance, payable to the mortgage company, can be obtained for up to $200,000.